Skip to menu Skip to content Skip to footer

 You’ve heard of a Bachelor of Business, Bachelor of Education, and Bachelor of Laws.
 But what about those other programs – the ones that stray from the beaten path?
 The lesser-known (but equally as important) degrees.

 After all, when it comes to choosing which university fits your interests, it’s important to do your research.
-That’s why we’ve made it easy for you by delving into some of the interesting bachelor degrees at UQ you may not have stumbled across yet.
+That’s why we’ve made it easy for you by delving into some of the interesting bachelor's degrees at UQ you may not have stumbled across yet.

-If you’re still undecided about what to study at university, this list may help you find a new study area that piques your interest.
+This list may help you find a new study area that piques your interest.
 Or maybe you know what you’re interested in, but just haven’t found one of those niche degrees that aligns with your passion.

-Either way, we hope this article gives you a more holistic view of what UQ has to offer budding undergrads
+Either way, we hope this article gives you a more holistic view of what UQ has to offer budding undergrads.

 Bachelor of Politics, Philosophy and Economics (Honours)